-Myth: If people feed the birds, they’ll become dependent on bird feeders and will forget how to find food on their own.
+Myth: If people feed the birds, the birds will become dependent on bird feeders and forget how to find food on their own.
 This myth is very similar to another—that people shouldn’t feed birds in summer because there’s enough natural food and birds have to learn not to become dependent on bird feeders.

 Fact: Birds only get about 25% of their food from feeders.
-If birds can’t find food at a bird feeder, they will continue to find natural food sources in the wild such as insects, weed seeds, buds, sap, spiders, berries and pine nuts.
-But if a bird feeder goes empty during a very harsh winter, it probably will be a hardship for the birds.
-The birds haven’t forgotten how to find food, it just may be very scarce at certain times of the year.
-The food they find at a bird feeder will be a welcome supplement.
+If birds can’t find food at a bird feeder, they continue to find natural food sources in the wild such as insects, weed seeds, buds, sap, spiders, berries and pine nuts.
+But if a bird feeder goes empty during a very harsh winter, the lack of available food is probably going to be a hardship for the birds.
+The birds haven’t forgotten how to find food, however, it may be very scarce at certain times of the year.
+The food they find at a bird feeder is going to be a welcome supplement.
 If people do feed birds, it’s best to keep feeding during the winter.
-As for not feeding in summer, birds probably don’t need bird feeders in summer, but how can bird lovers observe all their beautiful colors and behaviors when the birds are foraging in the woods and fields instead of in backyards?

 Myth: Birds’ feet will stick to metal bird feeder perches in the winter.